SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

 <!-- When the beta period is done, incorporate the following content into /docs/manage/users-roles/roles/construct-search-filter-for-role/ -->

 You can restrict access to specific data using roles.
 When you [create a role](/docs/manage/users-roles/roles/create-manage-roles#create-a-role), you can use **Search Filter** options to extend the existing data access control.
-You can select [**Index based**](#index-based) to allow access to data based on search indexes, or you can select [**Advanced filter**](#advanced-filter) to define a dataset to allow access based on search criteria.
+You can select [**Index based**](#index-based) filters to allow access to data based on [indexes](/docs/manage/partitions-data-tiers/), or you can select [**Advanced filter**](#advanced-filter) to define a dataset to allow access based on search criteria.
 This ensures that users only see the data they are supposed to.

 Follow this process to define a search filter:

 1. Identify the dataset you would like to control access to.
 Test it out using a [search query](/docs/search/get-started-with-search/).
-2. When you create a role, define the dataset by selecting the indexes through the **Index based** option, and field-specific filters through the **Advanced filter** option.
-(If the data access is for audit and security Indexes, you need to define one role per set of indexes.)
+2. When you create a role, define the dataset by selecting the indexes through the **Index based** option, or field-specific filters through the **Advanced filter** option.
 3. Verify the dataset access is correct using [emulation](#test-search-filters).
 4. [Assign the role](/docs/manage/users-roles/roles/add-remove-users-role/) to the relevant users.